-Although south Indian in origin, this fragrant lemon rice can accompany nearly any meal from anywhere in the world.
-Long grains of basmati rice are tempered with mustard seeds, lentils, chili peppers and nuts, and lots of tangy lemon juice ties all these vibrant flavors together.
+In this aromatic lemon rice from south India long grains of basmati rice are tempered with mustard seeds, lentils, chili peppers and nuts.
+Lots of tangy lemon juice ties all these vibrant flavors together.
+Rice never tasted better!
 A vegan, soy-free, gluten-free recipe, can be nut-free.

 I'm going to show you how to make the best lemon rice you'll ever eat, and I'm going to show you how to do it in about 20 minutes.

 Lemon rice is a south Indian staple, and a food I became familiar--and fell in love--with when I married a Tamilian.
-This was one of the dishes that my mom-in-law always packed for long road trips (usually to temples) every time we visited family in Madras or Chennai, as it's now called, because it's easily made, easily packed, and easily eaten with no need for fussing around with curries and dals.
+This was one of the rice dishes (along with tomato rice, coconut rice and turmeric rice) that my mom-in-law always packed for long road trips (usually to temples) every time we visited family in Madras or Chennai, as it's now called, because it's easily made, easily packed, and easily eaten with no need for fussing around with curries and dals.

 But elumichai saadam, as lemon rice is known in Tamil, is not just travel-friendly food.
 It is extraordinarily delicious.
 And versatile.
 You can serve it with any saucy dish.
 I often make it to accompany north Indian dishes like chana masala or palak paneer, and it never fails to make any meal that much more special.
 But more on that later.